-Risks of Lower Rated or Unrated Debt Securities.
-Lower rated or unrated debt securities (sometimes referred to as "junk bonds") may be subject to increased market volatility and can present an increased risk of investment loss.
-These risks include:
+Risks of Lower Rated or Unrated Debt Securities: Lower rated or unrated debt securities (sometimes referred to as "high yield" or "junk" bonds) may be subject to more market volatility than higher rated debt securities, which can present an increased risk of investment loss.
+Prices of high yield bonds are generally more negatively sensitive to a decline of domestic and global economic activity, which may adversely affect the issuer's perceived or actual ability to make current interest or principal (maturity) payments.